ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/4-introduce-mediapipe.md

         }
     }

+    // Initialize the gesture recognizer using current settings on the
+    // thread that is using it.
+CPU can be used with recognizers
+    // that are created on the main thread and used on a background thread, but
+    // the GPU delegate needs to be used on the thread that initialized the recognizer private fun setupGestureRecognizer(context: Context) {
+        // Set general recognition options, including number of used threads val baseOptionBuilder = BaseOptions.builder()

+        // Use the specified hardware for running the model.
+Default to CPU when (currentDelegate) {
+            DELEGATE_CPU -> {
+                baseOptionBuilder.setDelegate(Delegate.CPU)
+            }

+            DELEGATE_GPU -> {
+                baseOptionBuilder.setDelegate(Delegate.GPU)
+            }
+        }

+        baseOptionBuilder.setModelAssetPath(MP_RECOGNIZER_TASK)

+        try {
+            val baseOptions = baseOptionBuilder.build()
+            val optionsBuilder =
+                GestureRecognizer.GestureRecognizerOptions.builder()
+                    .setBaseOptions(baseOptions)
+                    .setMinHandDetectionConfidence(DEFAULT_HAND_DETECTION_CONFIDENCE)
+                    .setMinTrackingConfidence(DEFAULT_HAND_TRACKING_CONFIDENCE)
+                    .setMinHandPresenceConfidence(DEFAULT_HAND_PRESENCE_CONFIDENCE)
+                    .setNumHands(HANDS_COUNT)
+                    .setRunningMode(runningMode)

+            if (runningMode == RunningMode.LIVE_STREAM) {
+                optionsBuilder
+                    .setResultListener(this::returnGestureLivestreamResult)
+                    .setErrorListener(this::returnLivestreamError)
+            }
+            val options = optionsBuilder.build()
+            gestureRecognizer =
+                GestureRecognizer.createFromOptions(context, options)
+        } catch (e: IllegalStateException) {
+            listener?.onGestureError(
+                "Gesture recognizer failed to initialize.
+See error logs for " + "details" )
+            Log.e(
+                TAG,
+                "MP Task Vision failed to load the task with error: " + e.message )
+        } catch (e: RuntimeException) {
+            listener?.onGestureError(
+                "Gesture recognizer failed to initialize.
+See error logs for " + "details", GPU_ERROR
+            )
+            Log.e(
+                TAG,
+                "MP Task Vision failed to load the task with error: " + e.message )
+        }
+    }

     // Convert the ImageProxy to MP Image and feed it to GestureRecognizer and FaceLandmarker. fun recognizeLiveStream(
         imageProxy: ImageProxy,